hasinthaindrajee/mdtester/README.md

 ### Log Outputs

 Ballerina supports console logs by default which is container friendly.
 All logs are written to console standard  error (stderr) output stream.
 Depending on requirements logs can be redirected to a log file using output redirection.
-Furthermore, different logging levels can be defined for different packages.
-Refer Log Level section for more information about controling log output levels.
+Furthermore, different logging output levels can be defined for different packages.
+Refer **Log Level** section for more information about controling log output levels.

 Ex - Suppose you have a logging sample as described in [Ballerina by Example: Log API](https://ballerinalang.org/docs/by-example/log-api).
 If the given sample is run with below command the logs will be printed in the console . (test.bal contains   the Ballerina code for logging).